ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/your-app/index.html.markdown

 	        },
 	        custom: {}
 	    },
+	    richId:"", // set to "" if not used or the Rich ID if used
 	    isReady: false, // true once xtify.init() has completed
 	    xid: undefined, // Unique App Instance ID
 	    testXid: undefined, // A test XID